Frequently Asked Questions

 This is due to a natural oxidation process that occurs on the silver thread, in response to the factors listed above.
 Inappropriate washing, etc. may shorten the conductive life.

 In order to obtain the longest life from your sheet, be sure to follow the washing and usage instructions.
 This includes to wash the sheet regularly (every week or two if in nightly use).
 Some people think that they will extend the life of their sheet by not washing so often, but in fact this can be harmful as it allows the body oils and other organic deposits to build up on the silver thread.
 It is very important to avoid detergents containing bleach or whitening agents as these will drastically reduce the conductive life.

 The simplest way to test if your sheet is still working ok, is to use a conductivity tester.

-We recommend to test occasionally once around 2 years or so old.
+We recommend to test occasionally once around 2 years old.

 Q. Can you recommend which washing detergents are suitable for Earthing sheets?

-A. Bio-D Laundry Liquid (unperfumed version is best) is the washing detergent which we use ourselves, and there are other suitable washing detergents out there.
+We've also had good experience with Bio-D Laundry Liquid (fragrance free), and there are other suitable washing detergents out there.

 Generally it's best to use simple liquid soaps, containing no additives that could potentially be harmful to the silver.
 With gentle detergents such as these, it's best to wash at 40°C (not lower).
 Use a synthetics programme which will avoid the highest spin speeds.
 Wash regularly (at least every week or two).